 Consider these points as your explore the idea of being a pharmacy entrepreneur.

-1. Accounting – owning a business requires a basic knowledge of financial statements and how cash flows through a business.
+1. Accounting – Owning a business requires a basic knowledge of financial statements and how cash flows through a business.
 Having this skill will allow you as a new owner to better manage the business.

 2. Management – with a business comes people and people require managing.
 Experience with managing people will greatly assist you as an owner.
 Pharmacies tend to have 3-6 people in a small space so properly managing expectations and culture can make or break the business.

 3. Your personal financial situation – You should have a good grasp of your monthly expenses and your cash position.
 You need this for two reasons, buying or starting a pharmacy will require a cash injection and you need to understand what cash you have available for the investment.
-Second an understanding of your monthly personal expenses allows you to gage how long of a period you can go without a salary in case the business needs you to not take a salary.
+Second an understanding of your monthly personal expenses allows you to gauge how long of a period you can go without a salary in case the business needs you to not take a salary.

 4. There are going to be times where you ask yourself, why did I do this? – things are going to happen (robbery, building damage, natural disaster) and cash will get tight at times and it will be stressful.